dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 It is important to highlight that the extra speed brought by indices is associated with several costs that must be considered when deciding where and how to apply them.

 ### Disk Space
 Indexes are stored in a separate area of the heap and take up additional disk space.
 The more indexes a table has, the greater the amount of disk space required to store them.
 This incurs in additional storage costs for your database and for backups, increased replication traffic, and increased backup and failover recovery times.
-Bear in mind that its not uncommon for btree indexes to be larger than the database itself.
+Bear in mind that its not uncommon for btree indexes to be larger than the table itself.
 Learning about partial indexes, and multicolumn indexes, as well as about other more space efficient index types such as BRIN can be helpful.

 ### Write operations
-Also, there is a maintenance cost in writing operations such as UPDATE, INSERT and DELETE, if a field that is part of an index is modified, as the corresponding index needs to be updated, which can add significant overhead to the writing process. [show graph with number of indexes and write overhead upon updates]
+Also, there is a maintenance cost in writing operations such as UPDATE, INSERT and DELETE, if a field that is part of an index is modified, the corresponding index needs to be updated, which can add significant overhead to the writing process.

 ### Query planner
-The presence of indexes increases the complexity of the query planner's work, which is the component responsible for determining the best execution strategy for a query.
-With more indexes available, the query planner has more options to consider, which can increase the time needed to plan the query, especially in systems with many complex queries or where there are many indexes available. [show graph with relationship between number of indexes and planning time].
+The query planner (also known as query optimizer) is the component responsible for determining the best execution strategy for a query.
+With more indexes available, the query planner has more options to consider, which can increase the time needed to plan the query, especially in systems with many complex queries or where there are many indexes available.

 ### Memory usage
 PostgreSQL maintains a portion of frequently accessed data and index pages in memory in its shared buffers.
 When an index is used, the relevant index pages are loaded into shared buffers to speed up access.
 The more indexes you have and the more they are used, the more shared buffer memory is necessary.
 Since shared buffers are limited and are also used for caching data pages, filling the shared buffers with indexes can lead to less efficient caching of table data.